bioinformatics-ca/MIC_2021/Module6_Metatranscriptomics_Tutorial_Parkinson_lab.md

 <br/><br/>In this tutorial, we will be using Singularity to run MetaPro commands in interactive mode.

-Download and create the MetaPro image _(this has already been done for you)_:
+Download and create the MetaPro image: _(this has already been done for you)_
 ```
 singularity pull docker://parkinsonlab/metapro:develop
 ```